Homemade dandelion tea using fresh dandelions I picked earlier that day!

-Who as a child, picked these beauties out of the ground to give to mum, dad, grandma, or to just blow the little white seeds everywhere while “making a wish“?
+Who, as a child, picked these beautiful flowers out of the ground to give to mum, dad, grandma, or to simply blow the little white seeds everywhere while “making a wish”?

 Who would have guessed this flower could be a superfood?!